Temecula Valley AVA: History

 Viticulture in Temecula was revived in the late 1960s with the coming of Rancho California.
 Leon Adams, the foremost chronicler of the American wine industry, promptly picked up on the developments in Temecula.
-In the 1973 publication, "The Wines of America," Adams wrote:My chief purpose on this trip just described was not to visit the Cucamonga vineyards, but to see two entirely new Southern districts where there were extensive new plantings of wine grapes.
+In the 1973 publication, The Wines of America, Adams wrote:My chief purpose on this trip just described was not to visit the Cucamonga vineyards, but to see two entirely new Southern districts where there were extensive new plantings of wine grapes.
 Philo Biane, president of Brookside Vineyard Company, had consented to show me the new Rancho California wine district at Temecula in southwestern Riverside County.

 Vincenzo and Audry Cilurzo established the first modern commercial vineyard in the Temecula Valley in 1968.
 At the same time, Guasti-based Brookside Winery planted its own vineyard.
 Mount Palomar Winery was established in 1969, by John Poole, former owner of the radio station KBIG and who also established one of the nation's first UHF television stations (Channel 22 in Los Angeles), and created Los Angeles' first commercially successful FM radio station.
-John introduced a number of "firsts" in the Temecula Valley, most significantly beginning the trend to Mediterranean grape varieties, planting the first Sangiovese grapes in the area, established the first wine cave in the area and also the oldest outdoor Sherry Solera in the United States.
+Poole introduced a number of "firsts" in the Temecula Valley, most significantly beginning the trend to Mediterranean grape varieties, planting the first Sangiovese grapes, established the first wine cave in the area and also the oldest outdoor Sherry Solera in the United States.
 In 1971, Brookside produced the first wines from Temecula grapes at their Guasti winery.
 The Callaway Vineyard and Winery began farming grapes in 1969 and opened the first public tasting room in 1974.
-(Owner Ely Callaway Jr. also started Callaway Golf.)
+Owner Ely Callaway Jr. also founded Callaway Golf.
 John Poole's Mount Palomar Winery opened its doors to the public in 1975, and in 1978 the Cilurzos opened the third Temecula winery.
 Their original vineyard is now owned by Maurice Carrie Winery.